 From December to February severe weather may cause flooding, particularly in northern Albania.
 Heavy snowfall in mountainous areas can lead to disruption to transport and services.
-There have been reports of wildfires in several areas throughout Albania during the summer months of 2017.
 Monitor local and international media for the latest information.

 Public security is generally good, particularly in Tirana.
 Crime and violence does occur in some areas, but is not typically targeted at foreigners.
 Gun ownership is widespread.

 When visiting hill towns on the northern border with Kosovo, you should exercise caution and heed warning signs about unexploded landmines and other unexploded ordnance.